homiedopie/beberlei.de/2012/10/27/babysteps_with_fortrabbit_php_cloud.rst

 Babysteps with Fortrabbit PHP Cloud
 ===================================

-To host a simple application I wanted to check through some of the PHP Cloud providers again.
+To host a simple application to play around with the `Tent Protocol
+<https://tent.io>`_.
+So I checked through some of the PHP Cloud providers again
+for the fun of it.
 One requirement was to deploy from Git and update dependencies from Composer.
-Apparently no PHP cloud I found supported Composer yet except this rather new one called `Fortrabbit <https://www.fortrabbit.com/>`_.
+I found a new provider that i havent heard of before, `Fortrabbit <https://www.fortrabbit.com/>`_ thats supports this so I had to check it out.
 It has some more features that I really digg:

 Fortrabbit provides you with a Git url where you can push your repository.
 It is directly deployed during the push operation.
 You can trigger composer